hl4w/nixfiles25/README.md

-# Silas's Nix Configuration
+# HL4W - Nixfiles for Hyprland

-This repository contains the NixOS and Home Manager configuration files that build and manage my personal systems.
+An advanced configuration of Hyprland for NixOS based distributions.
+This repository contains the NixOS and Home Manager configuration files that build and manage systems.
 It uses Nix flakes for declarative, reproducible system deployments.

 ## Why Nix?